AllienWorks/cryptocoins/README.md

 [![Build Status](https://travis-ci.org/allienworks/cryptocoins.svg?branch=master)](https://travis-ci.org/allienworks/cryptocoins)
 [![npm version](https://badge.fury.io/js/cryptocoins-icons.svg)](https://badge.fury.io/js/cryptocoins-icons)

-Available in vector SVG format for taking advantage of small file sizes and unlimited scalability, Cryptocoins are perfect for usage on the web – right where they belong.
+Available in webfont & SVG format for taking advantage of small file sizes and unlimited scalability, Cryptocoins are perfect for usage on the web – right where they belong.
 Use them all or just the ones you need.

 ----

-**Since 2.2 update, webfont version isn't included by default.** I will release webfont versions less often as it seems like nobody's really using it.
-Sucks?
-[Learn how to generate webfont by yourself](https://allien.work/blog/howto-generate-icon-webfont) – it's even better when you only include those you really need.

 ![Cryptocoins Preview](cryptocoins-preview.png)